zeustamil/paulrhayes.com/source/_posts/auto-scrolling-parallax-effect-without-javascript.md

 }
 ```

 Ordinarily this effect is only seen when the page is re-sized or JavaScript is used for animation.
 My first approach to animation via CSS was to apply the transition to the background-positions, with background-position being an _animatable_ property as defined in the proposed specification.
-However this doesn't yet work in the latest WebKit nightly build (r42142), it is a [known](https://bugs.webkit.org/show_bug.cgi?id=23219) [bug](http://farukat.es/bugs/webkit-background-pos-trans.html).
+However this doesn’t yet work in the latest WebKit nightly build (r42142), it is a [known](https://bugs.webkit.org/show_bug.cgi?id=23219) [bug](http://farukat.es/bugs/webkit-background-pos-trans.html).

 As an alternate route, albeit a temporary one, I have opted to use transitions to animate the left-most edge of the background container (for instance from 0px to -100px).
 This gradually alters the overall width of the container causing the backgrounds to shift disproportionately as per their percentages, creating the parallax effect.
 With a large enough duration and left position the effect appears to be continuous.